This is the multi-page printable view of this section. Click here to print.

 Note

-• For GSLB to monitor the connection target, an allow rule must be added to the Firewall and Security Group of the connection target resource.
+• For GSLB to monitor connection targets, allow rules must be added to the Firewall and Security Group of the connection target resources.

-GSLB service can be provided in the following environment.
+The GSLB service can be provided in the following environments.

 RegionAvailability